Join Here | Log In

 Animal studies clearly show that hesperetin decreases blood pressure and is anti-inflammatory, thus benefiting the heart.[ref][ref]

-As usual, human studies aren’t quite as clear-cut.
+As usual, human studies aren’t quite as clear-cut as the animal studies.

 • One study using orange juice with increased flavonoids found that it helped vascular function after a meal.[ref]